Automate IT resource request approval workflows

 What is the purpose of this validation cycle?

-This cycle must therefore be decided in partnership with managers, various decision-makers such as purchasing, finance or other departments, and of course the IT department.
+This cycle must therefore be decided in partnership with managers, various decision-makers such as purchasing, finance or other departments, and of course, the IT department.

-• What resources are involved?
+• What resources are affected?

-• Who validates?
+• Who approves?

 • What is the minimum number of people required to validate?

-• Is a 'no' definitive?
+• Is a 'no' a deal-breaker?

 • What rights?